 - The average age of an open claim appears to have increased by approximately 2 months since the start of COVID.

-Keep in mind that this data from the fifth edition of the study released to participants in January 2021, comprises about eight-and-a-half months in a COVID-19/Shelter-in-Place type environment.
+Keep in mind that this data from the sixth edition of the study released to participants in April 2021, comprises about ten-and-a-half months in a COVID-19/Shelter-in-Place type environment.
 Trends may shift or solidify over the coming months, as subsequent updates to our study have begun to reveal.
 Oliver Wyman and Marsh created the COVID-19 Impact Study to help our clients navigate the turbulence caused by COVID-19 on their claims experience, and we intend to be partners working with them throughout the length of the entire process.
 The study will be updated monthly as claims are reported and settled.

 We encourage any entity with U.S. workers’ compensation exposure to consider participating in this ongoing study.
 As a participant, you will have access to detailed metrics around claim frequency, severity, and duration and the distribution of claims by type.
 All that is required from participants is submission of claims runs each month.
 All data will be strictly anonymized